-FreeStyle LibreLink app ('App') when used with a FreeStyle Libre Flash Glucose Monitoring System ('Sensor') is a real time, continuous glucose monitoring (CGM) device indicated for measuring interstitial fluid glucose levels in people (age 4 and older) with insulin-dependent diabetes mellitus.
-The App and Sensor are designed to replace blood glucose testing in the self-management of diabetes and to support manual dosing of insulin.
+FreeStyle LibreLink app ('App') when used with a FreeStyle Libre or FreeStyle Libre 2 Flash Glucose Monitoring System Sensor ('Sensor') is indicated for measuring interstitial fluid glucose levels in people (age 4 and older) with diabetes mellitus, including pregnant women.
+The App and Sensor are designed to replace blood glucose testing in the selfmanagement of diabetes, including dosing of insulin.

-The indication for children (age 4 - 17) is limited to those who are supervised by a carer who is at least 18 years of age.
+The indication for children (age 4 - 12) is limited to those who are supervised by a carer who is at least 18 years of age.
 The carer is responsible for managing or assisting the child to manage the App and Sensor and also for interpreting or assisting the child to interpret Sensor glucose readings.

-FreeStyle Libre 2
+FreeStyle Libre 2 Plus Sensor users:

-FreeStyle LibreLink app ('App') when used with a FreeStyle Libre 2 Flash Glucose Monitoring System Sensor ('Sensor') is a real time, continuous glucose monitoring (CGM) device indicated for measuring interstitial fluid glucose levels in people (age 4 and older) with insulin-dependent diabetes mellitus.
-The App and Sensor are designed to replace blood glucose testing in the self-management of diabetes and to support manual dosing of insulin.
+FreeStyle LibreLink app ('App') when used with a FreeStyle Libre 2 Plus Flash Glucose Monitoring System Sensor ('Sensor') is indicated for measuring interstitial fluid glucose levels in people (age 2 and older) with diabetes mellitus, including pregnant women.
+The App and Sensor are designed to replace blood glucose testing in the self-management of diabetes, including dosing of insulin.

-The indication for children (age 4 - 17) is limited to those who are supervised by a carer who is at least 18 years of age.
+The indication for children (age 2 - 12) is limited to those who are supervised by a carer who is at least 18 years of age.
 The carer is responsible for managing or assisting the child to manage the App and Sensor and also for interpreting or assisting the child to interpret Sensor glucose readings.
-The System is also intended to autonomously communicate with digitally connected devices.
-The System can be used alone or in conjunction with these digitally connected devices only where the user manually controls actions for therapy decisions.

-Note: Not all Sensors are available in all countries.
+Note: Not all products referenced in this User Manual are available in all countries.